TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/Options.rst

             :Path: options.pageTree.label.<page-id>

             ..  versionadded:: 13.1
-                This setting is the successor of :ref:`useroptions-pageTree-backgroundColor`.
+                This setting is the successor of the removed :ref:`t3tsconfig/13:useroptions-pageTree-backgroundColor`.

             Labels offer customizable color markings for tree nodes and require an associated label for accessibility.